ss-abramchuk/OpenVPNAdapter/README.md

             return
         }

+        // Provide credentials if needed
         if !properties.autologin {
+            // If your VPN configuration requires user credentials you can provide them by
+            // `protocolConfiguration.username` and `protocolConfiguration.passwordReference`
+            // properties.
+It is recommended to use persistent keychain reference to a keychain
+            // item containing the password.

             let username: String = ... // Retrieve a username
             let password: String = ... // Retrieve a password